Marla Conrad from Middletown, Ohio. I have been in the singing Ministry for 36 yrs. now, singing southern Gospel

 I can't tell you that it has always been easy, because it hasn't been.
 Taking a blind, multi-handicapped child on the road

-for twenty five years is far from easy.
-But when you see the effect and impact she has on the people that we meet,
+for thirty years is far from easy.
+But when you see the effect and impact she has on the people that we meet, you just have

-it is for us to be Kiley's parents.
-To be able to be together as a family and for me to Minister through song and testimony
+us to be Kiley's parents.
+To be able to be together as a family and for me to Minister through song and testimony of the great

 and mighty things the Lord has done.
 Would I do it all again?
 ABSOLUTELY!

 I don't regret a single mile I've traveled